seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/README.md

 By default, a data item is displayed in the `UIListView` as the string representation of the data object it's bound to.
 To specify exactly how items in the `UIListView` are displayed, you create a `DataTemplate` to define the layout of controls used to display an individual item.
 The controls in the layout can be bound to properties of a data object, or have content defined inline.
 You assign the `DataTemplate` to the `ItemTemplate` property of the `UIListView`.
 Figure 1 shows an example of `UIListView`.

+As designed for Big Screen experience without Touch control, UIListView highlights the mid-onscreen item, let user easily interact with it by double tab or other gestures.

 ![Figure 1](http://developer.inair.tv/upload_file/attachment/0716041827.png "Figure 1")

 ###In this section: